tyler274/rummage/docs/commander/05_command_zone.md

     pub is_background: bool,
     pub can_be_companion: bool,

-    // Track if commander has dealt combat damage this turn pub dealt_combat_damage_this_turn: HashSet<Entity>,
+    // Track if commander has dealt combat damage to each player this turn pub dealt_combat_damage_this_turn: HashSet<Entity>,
+    pub total_commander_damage_dealt: HashMap<Entity, u32>,

     // Commander-specific abilities
     pub special_abilities: Vec<CommanderAbility>,